lewagon/dotfiles/05-Rails/01-Rails-intro/02-Stupid-coaching/README.md

 Here we want the form to trigger our **second user story**: `answer`, which should be routed on `/answer`.
 Go ahead and replace the `???` above and try to submit the form.

-You should get a **Routing Error**, because we didn't code this feature yet!
+You should get a **routing error**, let's code the answer now!

-### 2. Display the Coach's Answer
+### 2. Display the Coach's Answer: `/answer`

 Time to implement the logic in the `answer` action (second step of the user journey).
 For this second user story, follow the same methodology as in `1.
-Display the form` (make sure you don't generate the questions controller a second time though :wink:):
+Display the form`:
 - code the **route**
 - code the **action** (in the controller)
 - code the **view**

-And make sure you refresh your page frequently in your browser to let Rails' flow drive your development!
+And make sure you refresh your page frequently in your browser to let Rails' execution flow drive your development!

 The `answer.html.erb` will display the question you ask your coach as well as his answer.
 The controller will need to read the question from `params` and compute an instance variable `@answer` for the view to display.
 Here are two requests that you should be able to handle: